supercoderguy/browseyreloaded/README.md

-# browseyreloaded - The extra-private AI-powered web browser.
+# BrowseyReloaded - The extra-private AI-powered web browser.
 A complete rewrite of Browsey written in Swift instead of Python (see https://github.com/jacobStuff/browsey)

 **Version 0.1 - Open Beta**